 Ikea is practical, intelligent, not too expensive and usually looks good.
 It is not a bad way to furnish your Paris apartment.
 But you do have to first bring it home then spend hours putting it together (unless you call someone to do it for you – see the Services section).
-But perhaps you’d like something different in your Paris apartment.
+But perhaps you’d like something different in your Paris apartment, after all everyone shops at Ikea.
 Here are a few ideas for some personalization that doesn’t cost too much.

 FUSAC ads and other websites are a treasure trove of used items.
 If you find an ad for a moving sale just after it goes up you can possibly furnish a whole Parisian apartment at once!
 And more than just furniture you’ll find the practical items like small appliances and ironing boards for a song.
 If you find more than you can carry give a quick call to one of the man with a Van ads to schedule a pickup (again see the Services section).